Lawrence Transit

 The Lawrence Transit System is the municipal public transportation agency in Lawrence, Kansas.
 It is a coordinated transit system with the City of Lawrence and the University of Kansas, operating Monday through Saturday from 6 a.m. to 8 p.m. on most routes.
 On election days, rides are free of charge.

 Bus Routes

 Lawrence Transit operates nine routes (1-9) using Lawrence Transit-branded vehicles, which are shown in the route list below.
-In addition to these routes, there are eleven University of Kansas routes in Lawrence, Kansas (11, 12, 30, 34, 36, 38, 42, 43, 44, 45 and 53) operated using KU on Wheels buses.
+In addition to these routes, there are twelve University of Kansas routes in Lawrence, Kansas (11, 12, 30, 34, 36, 38, 41, 42, 43, 44, 45 and 53) operated using KU-branded vehicles.
 Most of these routes only operate while KU is in session during the Fall and Spring semesters at KU.
 Connections to Johnson County Transit Route 510 (K-10 Connector) as well as Greyhound are available at the Central Station.